 The aim of the Commission is to generate new evidence on the interlinkages between the three goals and to give concrete and evidence-based recommendations on how improving health and enhancing gender equality contributes to peaceful, just and inclusive societies.

 About the Sustainable Development Goals

-In September 2015, a new development agenda for the world was enshrined in the UN SDGs.
+In September 2015, a new development agenda for the world was enshrined in the United Nations SDGs.
 With the aim of leaving no one behind, the 17 SDGs succeed the work of the Millennium Development Goals as the world’s agenda for development for the next 15 years.
-Watch SIPRI’s Searchlight film which evaluates how far we have to go to achieve peace, justice and strong institutions in the world by 2030 (SDG16).
+Watch SIPRI’s Searchlight film which evaluates how far we have to go to achieve peace, justice and strong institutions (SDG16) in the world by 2030.